 174,176 Ban Sra Nam Sai, Moo 7, Tambon Pongtalong, Pak Chong District, NakornRatchasima, Thailand

 How to Get to Plum Village from Bangkok's Suvarnabhumi AirportYou are encouraged to arrive at the Center Friday afternoon between 2-4 pm

 the trip all the way to Plum Village, Pak Chong costs Baht 500 and takes 3.5 to 4 hours.
 Take the 11am or 12 noon van to ensure you arrive at the center before 4pm.

 How to Get to Pak Chong (Proper) from Bangkok by trainignore this if you plan to go to Plum Village.
 Take the direction above instead

 - If you are arriving Bangkok and would like to proceed directly to Pak Chong without spending a night in Bangkok, best to take a plane that will land in Don Mueang Airport in time for the #71 Train (Bangkok to Si Sa Ket) to stop at the MRT Train Station, Bang Sue, which is only a short walk from the airport.
 Train schedule at Bang Sue Station: Fri 10:27am, arriving Pak Chong 1:30pm.
 Express aircon car (Baht 289), non aircon (Baht 198).
 Duration is 3 hours, stopping right in the heart of Pak Chong.
 From Pak Chong.

 You can also take the train from the main terminal near the center of Bangkok at the MRT Station, Hua Lampong Railway Station.
 Departure, Friday 10:00am.

 Plum Village Cost Index(US$1 = Thailand Baht 35.77 = Php 47.52 as of Feb 28, 2016)

 - Baht 500 van from Victory Monument to Plum Village

 - Baht 289 Express train from Bang Sue MRT Station (Bangkok) to Pak Chong Train Station, aircon (non aircon, Baht 189)

 - Baht 500 taxi from Pak Chong to Plum Village (call this taxi number, Mr. Khun Paisan: 085 772.4519 for the trip to Plum Village)

 Things to bring if staying overnight

-not a requirement, but it helps if you bring clothing in the dark brown color in order to blend-in
+- not a requirement, but it helps if you bring clothing in the dark brown color in order to blend-in